Nucleus Vision (NCASH) Trading Down 26% This Week

-Nucleus Vision (CURRENCY:NCASH) traded down 11.9% against the U.S. dollar during the 24-hour period ending at 21:00 PM Eastern on December 18th.
-Nucleus Vision has a market cap of $14.62 million and $984,880.00 worth of Nucleus Vision was traded on exchanges in the last day.
-One Nucleus Vision coin can currently be bought for about $0.0020 or 0.00000004 BTC on exchanges.
-In the last seven days, Nucleus Vision has traded 26% lower against the U.S. dollar.
+Nucleus Vision (CURRENCY:NCASH) traded down 11.9% against the US dollar during the one day period ending at 8:00 AM E.T. on December 24th.
+One Nucleus Vision coin can currently be bought for $0.0020 or 0.00000004 BTC on major exchanges.
+Nucleus Vision has a total market cap of $14.62 million and $984,880.00 worth of Nucleus Vision was traded on exchanges in the last day.
+During the last seven days, Nucleus Vision has traded 26% lower against the US dollar.

 - Parkgene (GENE) traded 2,618,096.3% higher against the dollar and now trades at $25.59 or 0.00045023 BTC.